RobinSchfr/Lightning-control-for-Nanoleaf/README.md

 3. Install all dependencies

+	Use `pip3` when you are using mac os
 	```bash
 	pip install -r requirements.txt
 	```

 ### II.
 Device setup
 1. Get the IP address of your device

+	Use `python3` when you are using mac os
 	```bash
 	python tools/findNewDevice.py
 	```